 I am currently a Frank H.T.
-Rhodes Postdoctoral Fellow at the Cornell Population Center and will be applying to faculty positions during the 2021-2022 job market cycle.
+Rhodes Postdoctoral Fellow at the Cornell Population Center and will be starting as a Neubauer Family Assistant Professor of Sociology at the University of Chicago in the fall of 2022.

 I am interested in how social contexts (such as levels of diversity or inequality in a population) can shape intergroup dynamics in networks, how social networks and population structure can shape our behaviors and decisions, and how networks can generate inequality.
 Broadly speaking, I analyze intergroup dynamics, inequality, and influence in networks within three substantive areas: immigrant integration, policing, and public health.
 In the process, I use data from a range of contexts such as adolescent friendships in classrooms, officer networks in police departments, as well as quasi-experimental settings using computational models.
 My research also leverages a wide range of quantitative methods, such as agent-based simulations, marginal structural models, and statistical network models.